 Stress can increase the frequency and severity of flare-ups.
 Stress management and emotional support are important to a successful treatment plan.

 A low fiber diet can decrease bowel frequency and help reduce diarrhea.
-Many Crohn’s patients find that diarrhea and flatulence improves by limiting gas-producing foods such as:
+Many people with Crohn’s find that diarrhea and flatulence improve by limiting dairy, as well as gas-producing foods such as:

 Recent studies have shown that even light smoking can increase the intensity of flare-ups.

-Patients who have Crohn’s must take their medications exactly as prescribed and follow their treatment plan in order to prevent complications and hospitalizations.
+People with Crohn’s must take their medications exactly as prescribed and follow their treatment plan in order to prevent complications and hospitalizations.